thubbs/http-status-code-checker/README.md

-# HTTP status code hecker
+# HTTP status code checker

 Check a list of URLs for their HTML status code.
 Any URL not returning a 200 (OK) status is displayed to the user.